China Visa FAQs

 If your China trip is a group tour of at least 2 people, another visa option is the port visa issued directly by the port authority, which may be simpler and more convenient.
 However, as the port visa cannot be applied for individually, you and your group number may need the help of your travel agency.

-What Are the Validity of A Chinese Visa and the Duration of My Chinese Stay?
+What Is the Validity of a Chinese Visa and the Duration of My Chinese Stay?

 An L or a port visa normally allows you to stay in China for a maximum of 30 days (counted from the day after entry).
 If you plan to stay in China for more than 30 days, state clearly in the application form to get the approval of the visa officer when you submit your application.